 The research found that two myths are preventing consumers from joining credit unions: the belief they are ineligible to join, and the misconception that because credit unions are local, they can’t meet people’s financial services needs or provide the technology they want.

 Busting the Myths

-To debunk those myths, the Advisory Group worked with the nationally recognized Grover Park Group and BrandCap to develop and consumer-test messaging.
+To debunk those myths, the Advisory Group worked with the nationally recognized Grover Park Group and BrandCap to develop and test consumer messaging.
 The initial package was unveiled from the main stage at the CUNA Governmental Affairs Conference Tuesday.

-“Your Fantastic Future, Faster,” and “Open your Eyes to a Credit Union” are key messages.
-A password-protected website will provide America’s credit unions with video and other digital content to share with their members.
+“Your Fantastic Future, Faster,” and “Open your Eyes to a Credit Union” are initial test messages.
+A password-protected website will provide America’s credit unions with samples of the test messaging, and a messaging guide.
 Login information will be shared with NWCUA member credit unions in an upcoming “Fast Five” update from NWCUA President and CEO Troy Stang.
 A public-facing website, yourmoneyfurther.com, is under development.

 When the content was tested in consumer focus groups, two thirds said the messaging sparked their interest and disrupted their perceptions.

 “So, take that interest and turn it into a new member, revenue, and market share.
 Build a greater movement,” advised Grover Park Group Managing Director Graeme Trayner, who guided the research from its inception.

 “This content is designed to complement every credit union’s own brand and marketing, not supplant it,” Gabel said.
 “This research-backed data should make your messaging more effective, and provide you with the tools and resources you need to combat the myths many consumers have about credit unions, so that more consumers consider credit unions as their best financial services partners.”